 In this comprehensive blog post, we’re going to take you through how to remove defamatory and negative Amazon reviews, how to determine the authenticity of a review, Amazon’s anti-manipulation policy for customer reviews, and several instances of manipulated, false, and defamatory reviews in the past few years.

 - To remove a negative review, simply report the review in question to Amazon via its ‘Was this review helpful to you’ tool at the bottom of each review.
 Simply elect “no,” and enter the reasons why you think the review should be removed.
 The more “no” votes a review receives, the higher the chance it is removed by Amazon.

 - To spot a fake or defamatory online review, keep an eye out for when the reviews were posted, language used by the author, author’s posting history, their avatar and image, whether there is excessive praise or condemnation of the product or service, and single word reviews.
 All of these characteristics are commonly found in libelous and fake online reviews.

 Online Libel Removal Fact:If you’re looking to remove negative and libelous online reviews/comments, make sure to document everything.
 Doing so will help strengthen your claim for removal by providing an accurate depiction of the content in question.
 We also strongly recommend having a trusted friend or family member assist in the documentation process, as it can help refute claims of evidence tampering.

-If you or your business has been the victim of negative and defamatory Amazon reviews, and you’d like to explore whether you can legally remove them, contact the online defamation removal lawyers of Minc Law today!
+If you or your business has been the victim of negative and defamatory Amazon reviews, and you’d like to explore whether you can legally remove them, contact the internet defamation removal lawyers of Minc Law today!
 At Minc Law, we understand the ins and outs of United States and online defamation law, and have removed over 25,000 pieces of libelous content and websites in our storied tenure.
 Furthermore, we boast a nearly 100% online defamation removal and takedown rate, and all for a flat reasonable fee.